swarmbug/src/Source_code/Tools/README.md

   - A3: [A3_validation](A3_validation)
 - Test run evaluation
   - [Test_eval](Test_eval)
     - Test run evaluation tool for A2, A3, and A4.
-Unlikely A1, A2~4 is running on the matlab sharing the same process of fuzz.
+Unlike A1, A2~4 is running on the matlab sharing the same process of fuzz.
       It contains comparing using MSE and interpolation (these functionalities for A1 is in its folder separately).
       Note that to use this tool on A2, A3, and A4, customization of input data type is required.
 - Generation possible coordinates for simulation before the physical experiment